In this article, we will see if blockchain holds the promise to change our future or not.

 Have you ever thought about “is blockchain the future”?
 If you did, then you are not alone.
-Blockchain technology has taken everyone at a surprise as it has the potential to change almost everything around us.
+Blockchain technology has taken everyone as a surprise as it has the potential to change almost everything around us.

 We live in an era where technology plays a crucial role in our day-to-day activity.
-For instance, you check the internet, connect to online stores to buy groceries and watch your favorite show on Netflix.
+For instance, you check the internet, connect to online stores to buy groceries, and watch your favorite show on Netflix.
 All of these are not possible without the inclusion of technology.

-In this article, we will see if blockchain holds the promise to change our future or not.
-To ensure that we do it correctly, we will look at the blockchain companies, blockchain future trends and more!
+In this article, we will see if blockchain technology holds the promise to change our future or not.
+To ensure that we do it correctly, we will look at the blockchain companies, blockchain future trends, and more!
 Also, will future blockchain companies will be able to capture the trend and make the most out of it?

 To get a better understanding of blockchain’s future, we need to first go through its features.

 Blockchain is a peer-to-peer network that relies on a decentralized approach.
 The absence of a centralized entity opens up a plethora of options for organizations that need trust, immutability, and transparency.
 To get a better idea, think of a big chain.
-If one of the small units of the chain is removed, the chain breaks, alerting everyone that something is wrong.
+If one of the chain’s small units is removed, the chain breaks, alerting everyone that something is wrong.
 Blockchain depends on a consensus method to verify and write transactions on the blockchain.

-Decentralized technology: One of the biggest features of blockchain is its decentralized technology.
+One of the biggest features of blockchain is its decentralized technology.
 By virtue of decentralization, there is no need for a governing body.
 The nodes work together to validate a transaction using the consensus method(s).

-This way, a blockchain network can be used to store documents, valuable digital assets, cryptocurrencies and more.
+This way, a blockchain network can be used to store documents, valuable digital assets, cryptocurrencies, and more.
 As a user, all you need to do is make sure that you take proper care of your private keys — through which you can get access to your belongings on the assets online.

-Immutability: The data stored in the blockchain are immutable in nature.
+The data stored in the blockchain are immutable in nature.
 This means that the data, once saved, cannot be changed or altered.
 The immutability gives blockchain a great way to be part of systems where data theft or alterations are common occurrences.

-First-generation: The first generation of blockchain technology revolved around bitcoin and digital currencies.
+The first generation of blockchain technology revolved around bitcoin and digital currencies.
 They were basic in nature and did not provide a way to automate tasks around it.
 Also, there was only one kind of blockchain that revolves around blocks.
 The bitcoin utilizes 1 MB of block size to store transactions.
 At that time, the block size might be enough, but now it seems to be on the small side.
-Also, storing every transaction information within the block was not ideal as it made fewer transactions to fit in the block.
+Also, storing every transaction information within the block was not ideal as it made fewer transactions fit in the block.